Na'Shan Goddard

 Na'Shan Goddard (born April 23, 1983) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He played college football for the South Carolina Gamecocks.
 He was signed by the New York Giants as an undrafted free agent in 2006.
-He is now the offensive line coach at South Carolina State.
+He was the offensive line coach at South Carolina State, where he won three MEAC titles.
+He is now the offensive line coach at the University of West Georgia.

-Goddard was a member of the New York Jets, Seattle Seahawks, New Orleans Saints, New York Giants, Florida Tuskers, Virginia Destroyers and Calgary Stampeders.
+Goddard was a member of the New York Jets, Seattle Seahawks, New Orleans Saints, New York Giants, Florida Tuskers, Virginia Destroyers, and Calgary Stampeders.